 Sickle cell trait is typically found in African American populations, basically describing a blood clotting condition that is chronically hyperactive in nature.
-Having the trait for sickle cell places that individual at a doubled risk for the potential of developing a blood clot.
+Having the trait of a sickle cell places that individual at a doubled risk for the potential of developing a blood clot.
 Why?

 Sickle cell trait causes the blood cells to take on an abnormal shape – that of a sickle – hence the name.
 Instead of the circular or oval and slightly concave shape normally seen with red blood cells, sickle shapes take on an elongated, curved or sickled shape.

-Sickle cell shaped red blood cells traveling through the blood stream places that individual at risk due to their edges or shape having an increased likelihood of ‘catching’ on one another, and increasing clumping potential.
+Sickle cell-shaped red blood cells traveling through the bloodstream place that individual at risk due to their edges or shape having an increased likelihood of ‘catching’ on one another, and increasing clumping potential.
 The resulting clumps get stuck in blood vessels, especially around natural curvatures of blood vessels in the legs, trunk, lungs, or around the heart.